radon-h2020/radon-ctt/docs/getting-started.rst

 that executes the defined tests against the SUT.
 After the deployment has succeeded, the defined test is executed and the results are obtained.
 Tests and test-related information are defined in the TOSCA models of the SUT and TI.
-The complete functionality of the tool is described in the  `CTT documentation <https://continuous-testing-tool.readthedocs.io/en/latest/>`_.

 In this usage description, we go through the test of the "ServerlessToDoListAPI" and an endpoint test that makes sure that the